A Journey Past and Present

 By Maureen Ferguson

-Image provided by Margaret Ferguson
+Image provided by Maureen Ferguson

 The But and Ben was the home of the crofter and his family for centuries when the Caledonian Canal was constructed in 1822.
 It opened up a easier way of life for people living around Loch Ness and then, in 1954, Scottish Hydro Electric came to the Great Glen providing power to most homes.